eduardomota/imaggio/readme.md

 ### File output

-Files used in the application will not be modified, the output files will have "min", a number or the file extension appended so you're able to distinguish from the original file.
-Along with that you're able to distinguish also from the modification date with list view.
+Files used in the application will not be modified, the output files will have `min` or number to indicate and distinguish the file as well as `jpg` or whatever extension is appropriate to the chosen option.
+Along with that you're able to distinguish these processed files by looking at the modification date with explorer's list view.

 ### Latest built binary